 Inside there's a bakery funded by Deyrick Upton of Breadsolutions.
 Coffee is also roasted on-site.
 The scents of fresh bread, croissants and beans drift across the courtyard long into the morning.
 Inside you'll find a seasonal menu designed by Melbourne Zoo’s former head chef Di Kerry.

 The original brick walls still stand, stained with soot from the chimneys, and some of the more colourful characters from Cromwell’s past are immortalised on the menu.
 One popular drink is the Immoral Irene’s Gin Screwdriver, so named for a local woman who once made headlines at Cromwell Manor for “carrying on with a sailor”.

-Since it started in 2010, STREAT has trained more than 520 disadvantaged youth in hospitality across five cafe sites in Melbourne.
+Since starting in 2010, STREAT has trained more than 1100 disadvantaged youth in hospitality across its many businesses.
 Thanks to Cromwell’s additional training academy, the enterprise helps 365 young people each year.

 best restaurants, cafes and bars